OctoPrint/octoprint.org/blog/releases/_posts/2023-03-02-new-release-1.8.7.md

 >
 > **🐛 Bug fixes**
 >
 > - [#4744](https://github.com/OctoPrint/OctoPrint/issues/4744) - Do not send `None` to `Locale.parse` if no match can be made between the request's accepted languages and the installed languages.
-Fixes a 500 server error on the API in case of Babel being at of version of 2.12 or higher.
+Fixes a 500 server error on the API in case of Babel being at a version of 2.12 or higher.

 You can also take a look at the [changelog on GitHub](https://github.com/OctoPrint/OctoPrint/releases/tag/1.8.7), but it's really short this time.